Car insurance and property damage

 It is easy to think about car insurance only in relation to motorway pile ups or collisions on roundabouts.
 However, there are many other ways in which a vehicle can cause other kinds of injury or loss to other people, including homeowners.
 While an injured party could be a pedestrian or another vehicle owner, it could just as easily be a property owner.

-In Lyons Davidson’s Property Insurance Litigation group, we come across many situations where your vehicle insurance may cover you if your vehicle is involved in such an incident but also where your home insurers can look to vehicle insurers for the cost of building repairs.
+In Lyons Davidson’s Property Insurance Litigation group, we come across many situations where your car insurance may cover you if your vehicle is involved in such an incident but also where your home insurers can look to vehicle insurers for the cost of building repairs.
 We wanted to share some of the most common scenarios with you.

 Our group routinely handles claims for property damage caused by vehicles.
 The buildings or contents insurer will pay out to repair this damage and then look to recover the cost from the negligent driver.
 The special expertise of the Property Insurance Litigation Group at Lyons Davidson is in assessing liability and then pursuing the liable party (or parties) on behalf of the property insurer.